 6. is broad in terms of coverage and (at least) encompassing the breadth of the 2014 English National Curriculum.

 7. celebrates the uniqueness of each educational setting in terms of localised knowledge and skills.

 8. develops character, personal pride and the highest moral standards.

 9. celebrates diversity, challenges injustice, promotes equality and encourages the creation of a better world.

 10. is delivered by well-qualified, forward-thinking, skilled, passionate professionals.

-At Star Academy our intent will be implemented through building blocks of knowledge, skills and enrichment and develop values of being Smart, Tolerant, Ambitious and Resilient.
+At Star Academy our intent will be implemented through the Cornerstones Curriculum and develop values of being Smart, Tolerant, Ambitious and Resilient.